Competitive Summer Program

 - Stanford Institutes of Medicine Summer Research Program (SIMR)

-Applying for competitive summer programs is great practice for packaging your narrative and applying for college.
+Applying for one of these immersive educational experiences is great practice for packaging your narrative and applying for college.
 Similarly, you’ll need strong grades and test scores, cohesive extracurriculars, and compelling essays.
 It can be really helpful to have some guidance through this process.
-We’re here to help you learn!
+We’re here to help you learn how to get into a competitive summer program and the college of your choice!

-Additionally, letters of recommendation from teachers are valued pretty strongly in the summer program application process.
+Additionally, letters of recommendation from teachers are valued pretty strongly in the most competitive summer programs’ application process.
 Applicants need to ask teachers who will enthusiastically endorse them and can speak to their genuine interest in the relevant academic field.
 If you’re applying to a STEM summer program, try to ask at least one of your STEM teachers for a letter of recommendation.

 Summer program essays